Aznkad/discord-friends-graph/README.md

 python friends_graph.py *token* --output *output_file*
 ```

-### Dependencies
-This script requires you to be able to run `python 3.8` or higher, and that you have installed two libraries on your computer :
-- `discord.py-self`: The installation details can be found on the [github page](https://github.com/dolfies/discord.py-self).
-If you're already using `discord.py` you might need to install this library in a virtual environment in order for those not to conflict, but again, all details are given in the github page.
-- `unidecode`: This is used to normalize discord accounts name, which may contain accents, emojis, and special characters.
-Those may compromise the rendering of the graph at the end.
-If you want however you can do without by changing a few lines (see below)

-### Launching the script
-Once those libraries are installed, you need to find your discord user token.
-On June 15th, 2023 [this tutorial](https://www.androidauthority.com/get-discord-token-3149920/) works quite well.
-**Warning!** Do not share this token with *anyone*, since this would allow them to have entire control of your discord account.
-Once you found it, you can replace `token` at the end of the script by your discord token.

-Finally, you're ready to launch the script!
-Run it as any normal python script.
 It should print a line each time it is treating a new friend and warn you when it is done.
 Don't worry if discord's API limits your number of querries.

 ### Rendering the graph
 Executing the code will produce two documents : `graph.dot` and `friends.txt`.